 Students in academically focused communities interact through co-enrollment in courses each semester as identified by their college, activities focused specifically on their fields of study and community development activities offered by hall staff.
 All these efforts help students to build strong connections with their college and peers.

 Look at each Learning Community page to see what makes it a unique place to live and learn.
-Students majoring in programs listed on each page are eligible to request to live in these communities.

 Special Interest Learning Community

 Students in the special interest learning community have opportunities to build friendships with peers who have similar interests or values and strive to learn and grow from those around them.
 This community connects with faculty, has activities throughout the academic year, and offers unique welcome activities.